jackbarham/vuejs-style-guide/README.md

 ## Setup

-Clone or download the repository, then:
+Clone or download the repository, then in terminal run:

 * `cd vuejs-style-guide`
 * `npm install`
 * `gulp`
-* `http-server`

-For continious development run `gulp watch` and to minify assets run `gulp --production`.
+If you want to fire up a local server run `http-server public`.
+For continious development run `gulp watch` where all assets will be moved to a `public` folder.
+To minify assets run `gulp --production`.

 *This project is actively being worked on*